These are the top 9mm revolvers on the market today.

 A solid snub nose revolver option for anyone looking for solid protection without breaking the bank.
 Taurus builds two variants of this revolver.
 One with a matte black oxide finish and the other matte stainless.
 It's only about a $50 price difference between the two.
 This 9mm pistol has a five-round capacity and rubber grips.
 A transfer bar mechanism helps make this a very safe firearm.
 Both models come in around 21 ounces unloaded, making it an easy carry.

-This is a solid self-defense option that is easy for anyone to operate.
+The Ruger LCR 9mm is a solid self-defense option that is easy for anyone to operate.
+There are some law enforcement officers that like to use this one for a back-up.
 Built for concealed carry, this Ruger revolver comes in at a trim 17.2 ounces, making it a breeze to conceal in a holster or purse.
 The hammerless design and 1.87-inch barrel help make this gun easy to draw from concealment quickly without snagging on anything.
 Combine that with the ease of operation and crisp trigger pull and you have a solid platform for a new shooter.
 The cylinder is stainless steel with a PVD finish and the grips are Hogue Tamer Monogrips.
 Ruger includes three full moon clips with this firearm.
 You get a lot for your money with the $600 price tag.

 This model is close to the LCR.
 It has the same stainless steel cylinder, the same Hogue grips, and 1.87-inch barrel with a 1:16 rate of twist.
 It also includes three moon clips to allow you to reload faster.
 The LCRx has a ramp front sight and an integral U-notch for the rear.
 The big difference between this and the other LCR is the external hammer that allows single-action use of the firearm.
 This also ups the weigh just a hair to 17.4 ounces.
 The price point is identical for these two guns.
 We'd recommend the hammerless LCR for newer shooters and the LCRx for the more experienced ones.